williaz/TechRefresher/AWS.md

   - specify 2 policy for a role
     - trust policy: principal, who can assume the role
     - permission/access policy: resouces/action is allowed access to
+  - you can assign an IAM Role to the users or groups from your Active Directory once it is integrated with your VPC via the AWS Directory Service AD Connector.
 - Hierarchy
   - root user/account owner
   - IAM user